University of California, Santa Cruz: Main Campus

 The campus is built on a portion of the Cowell Family ranch, which was purchased by the University of California in 1961.
 The northern half of the campus property has remained in its undeveloped, forested state apart from fire roads and hiking and bicycle trails.
-The heavily forested area has allowed UC Santa Cruz to operate a recreational vehicle park as a form of student housing.
+The heavily forested area has allowed UC Santa Cruz to operate a recreational vehicle park as a form of student housing since 1984.
+However in 2024 UCSC announced the closure of this park, known as the camper park, due to rising concerns about fire safety, along with mold issues and rising maintenance requests that had created an unsafe situation in the park.
 In 2017 the University finished building the Coastal Science Facility for the Ecology and Evolutionary Biology Department.
 The facility, equipped with teaching classrooms, labs and greenhouses, is located on McAllister Way.
+In the same year, renovations to the campus' Quarry Amphitheater were completed.

 A number of shrines, dens and other student-built curiosities are scattered around the northern campus.
 These structures, mostly assembled from branches and other forest detritus, were formerly concentrated in the area known as Elfland, a glen the university razed in 1992 to build colleges Nine and Ten.
 Students were able to relocate and save some of the structures, however.

 Creeks traverse the UCSC campus within several ravines.
 Footbridges span those ravines on pedestrian paths linking various areas of campus.
 The footbridges make it possible to walk to any part of campus within 20 minutes in spite of the campus being built on a mountainside with varying elevations.
 At night, orange lights illuminate the occasionally fogged-in paths.

 There are a number of natural points of interest throughout the UCSC grounds.
 The "Porter Caves" are a popular site among students on the west side of campus.
 The entrance is located in the forest between the Porter College meadow and Empire Grade Road.
 The caves wind through a set of caverns, some of which are challenging, narrow passages.
 Tree Nine is another popular destination for students.
 A large Douglas fir spanning approximately 103 ft tall, Tree Nine is located in the upper campus of UCSC behind College Nine.
 The tree had been a popular climbing spot for many years but due to environmental corrosion and fear of student injuries, UC ground services sawed off the limbs to make it nearly impossible to climb.
 Less experienced tree-climbers also used to frequent Sunset Tree located on the east side of the meadow behind the UCSC Music Center, but the lower branches of this tree were also cut off to make climbing the tree difficult.

 The UCSC campus is also one of the few homes to Mima Mounds in the United States.
 They are rare in the United States and in the world in general.